 Other Areas That Are Important For Couples

 Above, we discussed some of the main topics couples tend to disagree about when choosing a mattress.
 Most of the those topics were on the subjective side.
 These next few topics are a little more concrete.
 Couples will generally want to get a bed that excels in the three categories below.

 This is perhaps the first feature that comes to mind when talking about couples.
-Motion transfer refers to the amount of movement one person feels when the other person rolls over, switches positions, or gets up off the mattress.
+Motion transfer, or motion isolation, refers to the amount of movement one person feels when the other person rolls over, switches positions, or gets up off the mattress.
 The less motion or movement the better.
 No one wants to be bothered in the middle of the night when they’re sleeping.
 The more times you wake up, the more restless you become and the more tired you are the next day.
 Generally, all-foam mattresses are able to deaden movement a little better than innerspring or hybrid mattresses because of the lack of bounce from the coils.
-We’ve also posted a list of the best mattresses for motion isolation and light sleepers.

 If one partner is lightweight and the other is heavy, you want a supportive coil mattress.
 You need to pay more attention to getting a bed for the heavier individual.

 You either want a king mattress or California king mattress.
 If you absolutely have to, the queen size will suffice, but nothing smaller.